LukeAndrewSmith/thesis/Notes/Diffusion/Diffusion.md

     - Generate sequence of $x$'s similar to stage 2 of humor, they performed well except in occluded situations, or if 2d predictions were bad
     - Noise all the joints with 2d predictions less than some threshold confidence
     - Denoise with diffusion
+    - **Start**
+        - no conditioning
+    - **Future ideas**
+        - Try condition in some way to tell the model what part of the body needs denoising
+        - Try more structural noise rather than just random noise
+            - Flips
+            - Jitter
+            -
 - ISSUES
     - If the 2d predictions are bad but confident and we can't identify them, this method won't work well as we rely too heavily on the 2d predictions
         - Whereas a motion aware could recover from such a situation through the likelihood of the motion